Equivalency Assessment Policy

 2. Assessment Policies and Decisions

 The NDHCB determines eligibility to write the NDHCE, in accordance with established criteria.
-One copy of the assessment report result will be issued to the applicant or his/her agent.
+One copy of the assessment report result will be issued to the applicant or their agent.
 A successful assessment result establishes eligibility for the applicant to apply to write the NDHCE within a period of three (3) years from the date of approval.

 When an applicant’s assessment of credentials is deemed eligible to write the NDHCE, a letter to the applicant will outline the process on how to apply for the examination (NDHCE).
 The letter will also include the date of the next scheduled examination for which the applicant is eligible to apply.

-An applicant who did not have his/her credentials deemed equivalent to those of a graduate of a Canadian accredited dental hygiene program will NOT be eligible to write the NDHCE.
+An applicant who did not have their credentials deemed equivalent to those of a graduate of a Canadian accredited dental hygiene program will NOT be eligible to write the NDHCE.
 The assessment report sent to the applicant will outline specific deficiencies and suggest other mechanisms that may be available to pursue eligibility to write the NDHCE in the future.
 Once an applicant has been notified, in writing, of the negative result of the assessment, the applicant’s assessment of credentials’ file is closed.
 If the applicant wishes to reactivate the file, a new application, appropriate fees, and additional documentation must be submitted.

 Assessment of credentials reports may differ over time as the NDHCB’s assessment decisions are based on the most recent educational assessment standards for the profession.

-3. Notice of Right to Formal Review
+3. Notice of Right to Appeal

-Note: If the applicant is deemed eligible to write the NDHCE, a language deficiency in either English or French shall not be grounds for review of examination results or for any form of special accommodations.
+Note: If the applicant is deemed eligible to write the NDHCE, a language deficiency in either English or French shall not be grounds for review of examination results or for any form of exam accommodations.

 4. How to get an Assessment Package and Application Forms for an Educational Credentials and Qualifications Assessment for Eligibility to write the NDHCE